turbot/tailpipe-docs/docs/collect/manage-data.md

 tailpipe partition list
 ```

-The list command will list all the partitions, including the name, the plugin name, the total size, number of files, and the row count.
+The list command will list all the partitions, including the name, the plugin name, the total size, the number of files, and the row count.
 ```bash
 NAME                       PLUGIN                                       LOCAL SIZE    FILES    ROWS aws_cloudtrail_log.prod    hub.tailpipe.io/plugins/turbot/aws@latest    23 MB         8        100,397